 Chapter 1 is designed to be a standard introductory chapter.
-As such, its purpose is to introduce students to the subject of Investments, explain what Investments is concerned with from a summary viewpoint, and outline what the remainder of the text will cover.
+As such, its purpose is to introduce students to the subject of investments, explain what investments is concerned with from a summary viewpoint, and outline what the remainder of the text will cover.
 It defines important terms such as investments, security analysis, portfolio management, expected and realized rate of return, risk-free rate of return, risk, and risk tolerance.

-IT IS IMPORTANT TO NOTE that Chapter 1 discusses some important issues, such as the expected return--risk tradeoff that governs the investment process, the uncertainty that dominates investment decisions, the globalization of investments, and the impact of institutional investors.
-As such, the chapter sets the tone for the entire text and explains to the reader what Investments is all about.
+IT IS IMPORTANT TO NOTE that Chapter 1 discusses some important issues, such as the expected return-risk tradeoff that governs the investment process, the uncertainty that dominates investment decisions, the globalization of investments, and the impact of institutional investors.
+As such, the chapter sets the tone for the entire text and explains to the reader what investments is all about.
 It establishes a basic framework for the course without going into too much detail at the outset.

 Chapter 1 also contains some material that will be of direct interest to students, including the importance of studying investments (using illustrations of the wealth that can be accumulated by compounding over long periods of time) and investments as a profession.
-The CFA designation is discussed, and the Appendix for Chapter 1 contains a more detailed description of the CFA program.
+The CFA designation is also briefly discussed.

-Equally important, Chapter 1 does not cover calculations and statistical concepts, data on asset returns, and so forth, either in the chapter or an appendix.
-The author feels strongly that Chapter 1 is not the place to do this when most students have little knowledge of what the subject is all about.
-They are not ready for this type of important material, and since it will not be used immediately they will lose sight of why it was introduced.
-The author believes that it is much more effective to introduce the students thoroughly to what the subject involves.
+Equally important, Chapter 1 does not cover calculations and statistical concepts, data on asset returns, and so forth.
+The authors feel strongly that Chapter 1 is not the place to do this when most students have little knowledge of what the subject is all about.
+They are not ready for this type of important material, and since it will not be used immediately, they will lose sight of why it was introduced.
+The authors believe that it is much more effective to introduce the students thoroughly to what the subject involves.

 It is highly desirable for instructors to add their own viewpoints at the outset of the course, perhaps using recent stories from the popular press to emphasize what investments is concerned with, why students should be interested in the subject, and so forth.
 One interesting and important topic that can be discussed in class is investment fraud.
 Scams continue day after day, and many people lose their life savings.
-Most people will have at least heard of the alleged Ponzi scheme revealed in late 2008 involving Bernie Madoff.
+Most people will have at least heard of the Ponzi scheme revealed in late 2008 involving Bernie Madoff.
 By learning a few basic investing principles, students will be able to avoid these "scams," thereby possibly saving themselves or their family and friends from misfortune.